andrecaiado/nestjs-blockchain-txs/README.md

 - Adding a block to the blockchain.
 - Validating the blockchain.

+A single instance of the blockchain object will be created when the application is started and will set the following constants:
+- Mining reward
+- Transaction fees
+- Amount of coins that can be created (minted)

 #### The genesis block

 The genesis block is the first block in the blockchain and will be created when the blockchain is created.

 This block has the following characteristics:
 - It has no previous block.
-- Is created without PoW.
+- It is created without PoW.
-- Is created with a fixed hash.
+- It is created with a fixed hash.
 - Contains a single transaction that will create the first funds in the blockchain.

 #### Blockchain validation